This template was contributed by

 - Spray with matte spray varnish.

 Copyright 2019 Lily Hadrava.
-You may not sell this pattern nor manufacture this craft for wholesale.
-This copyrighted pattern is cannot be reproduced on the web or otherwise without permission.
+You may not sell this template nor manufacture this craft for wholesale.
+This copyrighted template is cannot be reproduced on the web or otherwise without permission.

 Christmas Crafts E-book - FREE!

-Full size color pictures, patterns and instructions for Angels, Santas and Snowman crafts.
+Full size color photos, templates with instructions for Angel, Santa and Snowman crafts.

 Not for children - these Christmas crafts are for adults.
 These crafts can even be made and sold at craft shows.